Cannabis Affiliate Programs and Ad Networks (Big List)

 Here are online dispensaries with affiliate programs, and notes of my own experience with them – please leave your comments below to share your own experiences:

-Emjay is a fast growing online dispensary & delivery service based in California.
-Commission: 6% of sales, offers coupon codes like GETWEED20 and other discounts.
+Emjay online dispensary is a fast growing dispensary & delivery service based in California.
+Commission: 6% of sales, offers coupon codes and other discounts.
 Program is managed on Shareasale.

 Amuse – Legal cannabis delivery service.
 Pays $10-$30 CPA.
 Program managed on Impact.
 I have no experience with this program to comment on conversion.